-- 30 days of FOS supplementation over a period of 45 days beneficially impacted the undernourished children by: - ✓ Increase in 28.6% Bifidobacteria (p=0.000) and 2.56% of Lactic acid bacteria colonization (p<0.00). - ✓ Decrease in colonization of E. coli by 2.38% (p<0.00). - ✓ Reduction in diarrheal episodes by 79.6% (p<0.00) and in common colds episodes by 82% (p=0.000).
+In the phase III, an experimental comparative study was undertaken wherein a randomized placebo control trial was used to determine the impact of FOS (10g) or placebo (sucrose) incorporated ice cream (manufactured by Gujarat co-operative Milk Marketing Federation) on the gut microflora, serum IgA, morbidity profile, and nutritional status of randomly stratified 60 undernourished children.
+Results revealed that 30 days of FOS supplementation over a period of 45 days beneficially impacted the undernourished children by increasing 28.6% colonization of Bifidobacteria (p=0.000) and 2.56% of Lactic acid bacteria (p<0.00), decreasing the colonization of E. coli by 2.38% (p<0.00) along with reduction in diarrheal episodes by 79.6% (p<0.00) and common colds episodes by 82% (p=0.000).
 After considering the reduction in common colds episodes of placebo group (57.86%), the net impact of FOS supplementation on common colds was came out to be 24.52% and hence the prebiotic effect of FOS played an important role in reducing common colds and diarrhea.
 Exclusive impact of FOS incorporated ice cream did not reveal a significant improvement in the nutritional status of undernourished children as both the groups reported gain in weight.

-This randomized clinical trial therefore concludes that FOS incorporated in the diets of undernourished children can significantly improve their morbidity profile via the mechanism of improving gut health.
-6.4.
-Phase IV: In this phase of the study, a compilation of recipes incorporated with prebiotic viz. inulin and FOS, in a form of bilingual booklet entitled "Prebiotics: Our Gut Guardians" was undertaken, in order to bring out a ready reckoner of prebiotic rich foods.
+Phase IV: In this phase of the study, a compilation of recipes incorporated with prebiotic viz. inulin and FOS, in a form of bilingual booklet was undertaken, in order to bring out a ready reckoner of prebiotic rich foods.
 These recipes were standardized and developed by the various researchers working in the field of prebiotics at the department of Foods and Nutrition, Faculty of Family and Community Sciences, The Maharaja Sayajirao University of Baroda.
 The recipes were computed for an appropriate portion size considering the maximum allowance of prebiotic that would result in most acceptable products.